MoBiodiv/mobsim/README.md

 space with controlled abundance distributions as well as controlled intraspecific aggregation.
-For analysis there are functions for species rarefaction and accumulation curves, species-area relationships, endemics-area relationships and th distance-decay of community similarity.
+For analysis there are functions for species rarefaction and accumulation curves, species-area relationships, endemics-area relationships and the distance-decay of community similarity.

 A detailed introduction of the package is available at